PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-filesystem-mount/README.md

    ```
 Enter Ansible-Vault password, hosts/clients ssh password and root password.

+**Note:**
-**Note:** If you are using MacOS as Ansible control node and using password to connect to remote hosts, SSH connection with password not supported.
+* If you are using MacOS as Ansible control node and using password to connect to remote hosts, SSH connection with password not supported.
 The workaround for this limitation is to pass `-c paramiko` flag in ansible-playbook command.
 Install paramiko using `pip install paramiko`.
    ```bash
    $ sudo pip install paramiko
    $ ansible-playbook filesystem_mount.yml -e "env=region" -i hosts.ini --ask-vault-pass --ask-pass --ask-become-pass -c paramiko
    ```
+* To configure hosts in parallel, User can set `forks` value in `ansible.cfg` file to the required value.